GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/SpannerChangeStreamsToElasticsearch/README.md

 * elasticsearchUsername: Elasticsearch username used to connect to Elasticsearch endpoint
 * elasticsearchPassword: Elasticsearch password used to connect to Elasticsearch endpoint
 * apiKey: Base64 Encoded API Key for access without requiring basic authentication.
 Refer  https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-create-api-key.html#security-api-create-api-key-request.
-* javaScriptIdFnGcsPath: GCS path of storage location for JavaScript UDF that will specify _id metadata to be included with document in bulk request
-* javaScriptIdFnName: Function name for JavaScript UDF that will specify _id metadata to be included with document in bulk request
-* javaScriptIsDeleteFnGcsPath: GCS path of storage location for JavaScript UDF that will determine if document should be deleted rather than inserted or updated, function should return string value "true" or "false"
-* javaScriptIsDeleteFnName: Function name for JavaScript UDF that will determine if document should be deleted rather than inserted or updated, function should return string value "true" or "false"
 * spannerInstanceId: The Spanner Instance ID
 * spannerDatabaseId: The Spanner database ID
 * spannerMetadataInstanceId: The Spanner Metadata Instance ID.